 Apple Devices Don't Support AV1 Videos, Why and How?

-• AV1 videos are unplayable on MAC or other Apple devices while HEVC can't be played on non-Apple devices
+• AV1 videos are unplayable on MAC or other Apple devices right now

 Did you have the experience that after watching a movie by your phone, then the phone became very hot?
 This is caused by poor compatibility.
 The playback process need hardware acceleration when you watch a 4k/8k video, That is to say, your hardware may be overloaded when you're unconscious.
 However, the interaction between hardware and software is one of the most important performance of the compatibility.
 Whichever side breaks down, compatibility will be greatly affected.

 A once opened app, for instance, may be never able to be open again due to the hardware loss time after time.
 Scientists have confirmed that the order of hardware load from large to small when doing decoding acceleration is AV1, HEVC, and h.264.A computer may be in better shape for its cooling fan than a phone, and therefore it's not that hot.
 But, your phone won't be so lucky to escape from burning out.
 Think about the scene that a special troop sniper lurks in the humid tropic of Vietnam for long and is being covered by all kinds of zigzag leaves while insects bite everywhere of his body.

 Part 2.
 How to Play AV1 Videos in Your Apple Devices

 Although HEVC requires high for hardware acceleration, this kind of coding can balance quality and size.
 But, if your hardware is not that strong, then, converting AV1 videos to less hardware-hungry and primarily used H.264-encoded videos is a smart move.
 All can be easily solved by downloading WinX HD Video Converter Deluxe.
 Its output profile nearly supports all of the mainstream Apple devices.
 When you open the software and need Codec convert, you can greet the following steps.